-Zip at a tremendous speed across a 1 394ft (425m) gorge – while suspended 393ft / 120m above the beautiful Zambezi.
+Zip at a tremendous speed across a 425-metre (1 394-foot) gorge – while suspended 120m (393ft) above the beautiful Zambezi River!

-13. Visit Livingstone Islands and Devil’s Pool
+Visit Livingstone Island & Swim in Devil’s Pool

 Travel to an island right on the lip of the chasm where David Livingstone first gazed at the beauty and magnitude of Mosi-oa-Tunya.
-And take a dip in the most extreme plunge pool in the world.
+And take a dip in the most extreme plunge pool in the world!

+Vultures having lunch at Victoria Falls Safari Lodge.
 Raptors like vultures are among the most important birds in Africa – by eating carrion, they prevent the spread of the devastating anthrax disease.
 At Victoria Falls Safari Lodge, you can witness hundreds of birds flying in to feast on the fresh meat put out for them.

 The bridge that connects Zimbabwe and Zambia is a stunning feat of Victorian engineering and is used daily by all sorts of traffic.
 For something different, get harnessed up and walk under the bridge, high above Batoka Gorge.

-Can I combine a safari with Victoria Falls?
+Can I Combine a Safari With Victoria Falls?

 - Hwange and Mana Pools in Zimbabwe